-The KACE appliance also supports OVAL (Open Vulnerability and Assessment by users on the network even if they don't have local admin rights.
+The Dell KACE appliance also supports OVAL (Open Vulnerability and Assessment the self-service software portal can be installed by users on the network even if they don't have local admin rights.
 An integrated service desk seamlessly merges with the system management console so that administrators can view employee requests regarding user privileges and address them from a single location.